itsalif/imdbGrabber/README.md

 * Version 1.5 (Feb 10, 2010)

-   ** Added the showCast Method.
+   Added the showCast Method.
 When this method is invoked with a 'true' parameter, the cast in the movie is also grabbed.

 * Version 2 (July 15, 2010)

-   ** Added a simple regex check for validity of URL on isValidURL method.
+   Added a simple regex check for validity of URL on isValidURL method.
-   ** Added a simple search query check on getImdbURL method.

 * Version 2.1 (Oct 10, 2010)

-   ** Rewrote the XPath expression as IMDB Changed their Layout completely.
+   Rewrote the XPath expression as IMDB Changed their Layout completely.

 * Version 2.2 (Dec 9, 2010)

-   ** Fixed a Bug on Cast for new Layout and added Budget Info.
+   Fixed a Bug on Cast for new Layout and added Budget Info.

 License & Policy